Dennis1111/Backgammon/README.md

 ### 1. Backgammon Console App

 The console application is designed to train and simulate Backgammon games.
-It uses advanced algorithms to learn and improve gameplay strategies over time.

 **Key features:**